By: Kathleen Gaines MSN, BA, RN, CBC

 Step 1: Attend Nursing School

-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
-ADN-prepared nurses can complete an additional step of completing their BSN degree if they wish.
+You’ll need to earn a BSN from an accredited nursing program in order to take the first steps to become an air force registered nurse.
+The air force has a bachelor's degree as an entry requirement, so ADN-prepared nurses will need to earn their BSN degree through an RN-to-BSN program.

 Step 2: Pass the NCLEX-RN